 This article has been adapted from American Red Cross.

-Visit American Red Cross for more details about their disaster relief efforts and stay updated on their national and local efforts.
+Visit American Red Cross for more details about Red Cross Month and stay updated on their national and local efforts.